 - libSBML-5.15.0 ⇒ 10.5281/zenodo.495344

-- These and earlier versions are available at sourceforge
+- Recent releases are available at github, while earlier versions are available at sourceforge

 LibSBML authors and contributors